· · · · ·

 • Prepare the dressing and keep it in a separate container until you are ready to use it.
 It actually tastes better after 1-2 days!
 Combine the salad and dressing when you’re ready to eat.

 • Grab the original!
 You can actually purchase the 1905 Salad Dressing online if you want the authentic dressing!
 Get it here.
-It’s also sold in Publix Supermarkets, if you are close to a location!
-However, I think this dressing recipe tastes just as delicious as the dressing served inside the restaurant.
+It’s also sold in Publix Supermarkets, if you are close to a location.

 • The Columbia Restaurant’s cookbook is also sold online if you want to try some of their other amazing recipes.
 They also have a gift shop with their famous Sangria mix and pitchers.